LieberInstitute/spatialDLPFC/raw-data/Images/README.md

 ## Matching image names to sample IDs

 Image names use various conventions.
 To understand which sample each image belongs to, see [this table](../../processed-data/synapse_upload/04-nda/image_mapping.csv) (slide and capture area for all images, including IF) or [this table](../../code/spaceranger/spaceranger_parameters.txt) (more info, only for non-IF images).
+The former table describes how the original image paths were renamed for upload to [NDA](https://nda.nih.gov/study.html?id=2619).